-You serve the customer a citrusy, aromatic, Ethiopian that’s been perfectly extracted.
+You serve the customer a citrusy, aromatic Ethiopian that’s been perfectly extracted.
 But as they take their first sip, you see them make a face.
 What went wrong?
+Perhaps they’re a newcomer to specialty coffee.

 Here in Latvia, a small country with a population of just 2 million, third wave coffee has only appeared in the last five years or so.
 And it’s a joy to be a part this growing market, where we now have several specialty roasteries and even more cafés.
 But it also means that we’ve had to introduce customers to a whole new type of coffee.

 So, get ready to learn from our experience!
-I’m about to share with you five practical tips for helping customers to develop a taste for specialty coffee.
+Here are five practical tips to help customers develop a taste for specialty coffee.

 A cappuccino is ready for serving at ImageHouse, Riga, Latvia.
 Credit: Gatis Zēmanis